 The Delove gained points for its fun matte shatterproof shell, which comes in three color options: pink, baby blue, and black.
 The Boqo's unique silicone coaster not only kept it from slipping but made it look a little more modern.
 Most of the glass pitchers scored highly in this category as well, thanks to sophisticated looks, few parts, and sturdy handles, except for the Bormioli, which becomes unbearably heavy when full of liquid and has a handle only attached at one point — features that made us feel like we always had to carry it with two hands.

 While very functional and ergonomically appealing, the three plastic pitchers, Komax, Takeya, and QuickPour, weren't exactly countertop display-worthy, but they deserve kudos for their fridge-friendly shapes (Takeya's shelf clearance issues aside).

 Despite brewing with strong black Earl Grey and a stain-prone, bright-yellow turmeric tea — and letting each pitcher also hold iced coffee for 24 hours — only the Artcome showed any evidence of staining, which was very minimal and went away with a second scrubbing.

-All pitchers survived handwashing, with the Artcome, Hiware 68 ounce, Hiware 64 ounce, and Boqo all coming with a brush (although the Boqo's brush was quite flimsy).
+All pitchers survived handwashing.
+The Artcome, Boqo, and both Hiware pitchers include a cleaning brush (although the Boqo's brush was quite flimsy).

 The only major cleaning issue arose with the Delove.
 It requires significant two-handed disassembly while cleaning, which in our tests caused the pitcher to slip out of the plastic shell and break.
 The sharp interior corners of the Komax could require a little extra elbow grease, but it's not a dealbreaker by any means.
 All pitchers and parts emerged from the bottom rack of the dishwasher intact and spotless.